ejtbrown/wow_mod_updater/readme.md

 We'll use it as a starting point:
 `cd wow_mod_updater ; cp wow_mods.sample wow_mods`.

+Each line in the `wow_mods` file represents an AddOn.
+The line has two parts, separated by a space.
+The first part is the name of the source of the AddOn.
+There are presently two valid values: `curse_forge` (for AddOns from Curse) and `wow_ace` (for AddOns from wowace.com).
+The second part (after the space) is the name of the AddOn.
+In most cases, the name will simply be the human-readable name with dashes in the place of spaces.
+But if there is anything question, just check the URL on the website (Curse or Wow Ace).
+The name will be encoded into it.
+For example, we can browse to Deadly Boss Mods on Curse, and end up with a URL of: https://www.curseforge.com/wow/addons/deadly-boss-mods.
+Looking at the end of the URL, we can see that the proper name is `deadly-boss-mods`.

 Once all of the desired AddOns are in the `wow_mods` file, we can move on to configuring the script.
 The defaults that are baked into the script are suitable for most Ubuntu + Lutris + Wine configurations.
 The following configs (all of which are toward the top of the script itself) are the ones most likely to require attention:

 ###### MOD_DIR
 This value is the path where the actual AddOns are located (i.e. where the WoW